Author, Andrew Gibson

 For British expats, the cost of shipping furniture back to the UK also brings extra cost and hassle.
 And if you’ve ever sold furniture before on eBay or Gumtree, you’ll know that second-hand furniture doesn’t normally fetch much money.
 You might find the cost of international shipping is more than it’s even worth!

-So consider dangling some free furniture as a deal sweetener.
 It might be a useful negotiating lever rather than resorting to a price drop.

 3. Do the obvious repair jobs (this matters a lot)